SnipInText-org/snipintext-documentation/README.md

 #### Use Scenarios:
 ##### CREATE, USE

-1. select text input element on preffered web page, to use snippets in for.
+1. select text input element on preferred web page, to use snippets in for.
 selection is made by super-selector extention.
 - start select action from a popup menu
 - select text input element